argvsc47/Ash.ts/README.md

 # Ash.ts
-A minimal micro framework for web servers implemented in TypeScript
+A minimal web framework designed to be lightweight, multithreaded and async implement in Typescript

 # configuration
 there are currently three ways to configure ash: